 “OK, consider it.
 Bottom-up!”

-Around the table, we talked, laughed, and made a joke with one another until late at night.
+Around the table in the open air, we talked, laughed, and made a joke with one another until late at night.
 The war made us from young folk into tough soldiers.
-We did not think of what might happen, just enjoyed what we had in hand.
+We did not think of what might happen; we just enjoyed what we had in hand.
 How many more years the war would end?
 And, who among us would die tomorrow, after tomorrow; who cared!

 The base was named after Major Chau Minh Kien, Commander of the 1/8 Battalion, KIA in 1970.

-PSP: Pierced Steel Planking, material used to build temporary runway and landing strips
+PSP: Pierced Steel Planking, the material used to build temporary runways and landing strips

 S-3: Operation Officer.